varunmadhavam/RTL_Design_With_SKY130/README.md

 # Day1 - Introduction to Verilog RTL Design and Synthesis
 1. Setting Up the Lab.
     - Login to your lab instance and in our home directory create a directory named VLSI.

+# FAQs
+1. What is the significance of -lib while importing liberty file in yosys
+    -   the -lib option creates like a library/list of all the cells present in the .lib file with only IO ports and not the internal structure.

+2. yosys produces different implemnetations for the same circuit and standard libary file
+    - This would mostly be because of difference in the versions of yosys that you are running.
+Different versions might be optimised for different areas of optimisations like power, performance or area.
+Also later version might have improvments in algorithms that might help it to choose a better standard cell for the same design.

 # Acknowledgements